Certified Family Trauma Professional (CFTP)

 There is increasing evidence that child focused trauma therapy will be more effective if the caregiving system is engaged in the treatment process.
 It is difficult to help a child be more stable that the environment that they are living within.
 This program is designed to help the clinician more effectively support and encourage families and other caregivers to be involved in the process of helping children recover from trauma.
 There are many counselors that desire to be more effective in working with traumatized children and families but find it challenging and uncomfortable to have discussion with families about trauma, and often feel awkward and then avoid doing so by overly focusing on the child.
 This increases the time the child is in services and can erode clinical confidence in promoting recovery and healing for trauma.
 Young children are exposed to traumatic stressors at an increasing rate in today’s society making it essential that clinicians have the skills necessary to help children and families navigate and recovery from these troubling experiences.

-This three day training is to make the participant eligible for the CERTIFIED FAMILY TRAUMA PROFESSIONAL (CFTP).
-This is a certificate issued by the International Association of Trauma Professionals.
+This course meets the educational requirements to apply for the CERTIFIED FAMILY TRAUMA PROFESSIONAL (CFTP).
+This is a certification issued by the International Association of Trauma Professionals.

 - Using the physiology of the body to explain dysfunction and traumatic family patterns the participant will have greater capacity to create safety and stabilize families.

 - Assess and execute treatment that reduces the impact of Traumagenesis in families.

 - Explain how trauma from a family prospective is more about Traumagenesis that focused of specific events.

 - Define the part of the brain and nervous system that create trauma and change family dynamics.